evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/ImplementationDetails.md

   ActorState -> relationship -> DIDDoc -> Endpoints.
 * As of today we only support one destination, in future when we have to support multiple destinations, it may/will require some changes in the "relationship data model" and/or "OutgoingRouter".
+* Whenever com methods updates, it will have to make sure Outbox gets updated.

 ### Outgoing Message integration
 **ActorProtocolContainer**